vexingcodes/spike-plugin/README.md

 # Spike MMIO Plugin Examples

-This repository contains examples of Spike MMIO plugins written in C and C++.
+This repository contains examples of Spike MMIO plugins written in C, C++, and Rust.
 Also included is a simple Debian-based Dockerfile that will build and run the examples to ensure they are working.
 To run the full test issue the following command from the top-level directory of the repository

     docker build .